 Simpplr is a next-gen employee intranet software provider that helps to boost employee engagement.
 It is of particular relevance in the context of COVID-19, because the platform encourages social distancing while maintaining those key employer-employee relationships.

 Simpplr wanted to optimize its sales numbers and boost usage rates among its customers.
-Embedded analytics was integral to achieving this.
+Building powerful native analytics was integral to achieving this.

 But we are getting ahead of ourselves.
 How do you leverage embedded analytics to convert customers in the first place?
 Here are five tips.